scds/intro-git/lessons/lesson1.md

 ```
 </div>

-Let's create another commit to see how our git log changes.
+Let's create another commit to see how `git log` changes.
 Edit `note.txt` again in whatever way you'd like.

 If you simply want to add **all** changes and commit in one line, use `git commit -ma "message"`.
 This will stage all changes and commit them.